Remove frames

 Now?
 Nothing.
 I will still happily accept donations for The Spriggan Mirror, but at this point you're giving me money out of simple generosity, as you would a street musician.
 Thank you.
 I'll add your name to the mailing list for e-mail updates on the project along with the other donors, but that's it.
 (You can also opt out of the e-mails, if you prefer.)

-However, if you donated money while the serial was ongoing, it counted as an advance order against the finished novel, and I intend to do that with future serials, as well.
-Details will be announced when they become relevant.
+However, if you donated money while the serial was ongoing, it counted as an advance order against the finished novel.

 Other stuff:

-Please note that while I accurately call payments "donations," this is not a non-profit enterprise and they are not tax deductible.
+Please note that while I accurately called payments "donations," this was not a non-profit enterprise and they were not tax deductible.

 If you have any suggestions, comments on page design or payment methods, or other things you think I should hear about, e-mail me.